461st Operations Group

-The 461st Operations Group is a joint Air Force/Army unit that flewg the Northrop Grumman E-8 Joint STARS aircraft until its retirement in 2023.
+The 461st Operations Group is a joint Air Force/Army unit that flew the Northrop Grumman E-8 Joint STARS aircraft until its retirement in 2023.
 The group is assigned to the 461st Air Control Wing of Air Combat Command and is stationed at Robins Air Force Base, Georgia.
 It was most recently activated on 1 October 2011.

 The group was originally activated in 1943 as the 461st Bombardment Group (Heavy) as a World War II United States Army Air Forces combat organization.
 The highly decorated unit served primarily in the Mediterranean, African, and The Middle East Theater of World War II.

 Later activated as a tactical bomber unit by Tactical Air Command in the 1950s, the group was designated the 461st Bombardment Group, Tactical.

 Mission

 The 461st Operations Group was the only active duty Air Force unit operating the E-8C Joint Surveillance Target Attack Radar System (Joint STARS), an advanced ground surveillance and battle management system.
 Joint STARS detects, locates, classifies, tracks and targets ground movements on the battlefield, communicating real-time information through secure data links with U.S. Forces command posts.